GroGz/udemy-react-guide/Events&State.md

   };
   ```

-  _prevState_ ensure that it is the last updated value
+  _prevState_ ensure that it is the last updated value.
+I applies when we use multiple useState

 ## Form.
 Two-way binding